team-Appa/jing-proxy/README.md

 # Katar-a Center

 Web application for guitar shopping.
-This is the customer reviews module in this project
+This is the proxy that comibined four micro service module.

 ## Usage